shsiung/al-folio/_projects/proj5.markdown

 ---
 layout: page
-title: Submodular Visual Feature Selections
+title: Submodular Visual Feature Selection
 description: a project with a background image
 img: /assets/img/proj_feature.gif
 date: 2018-08-20 10:32:20 +0300
+timeline: 2017
 ---

 Every project has a beautiful feature shocase page.
 It's easy to include images, in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.